 Paws Animal Welfare Society, Inc. (PAWS) is a nonprofit organization that rescues homeless cats in the St. John Valley, Aroostook County, Maine.
 We provide shelter for cats until we have found suitable homes for them.
 Most of the cats were house cats that have been abandoned.
 They are very friendly and the majority of the cats only need to be given basic medical care in addition to being spayed/neutered before going into a permanent and loving home.
 However, about 25% of the cats need more extensive medical treatments, such as dentistry, blood tests, x-rays, minor surgeries, etc. which we provide before they are offered for adoption.
 Some of the cats need to be socialized before placement because they were born outside and had lived outside for a long time.
 All cats remain with us either at the shelter or in a foster home until a suitable home can be found for them; only seriously ill or injured cats with little hope of recovery are euthanized.
 This rarely happens.
 Unfortunately, we must focus on homeless cats; we do not have the space or resources to take surrenders into our shelter.

 On May 30, 2015 we opened a new shelter.
-Although it is small, it doubled the capacity of our former shelter which was owned by the Fort Kent Police Dept. This new building which sits on an acre of land has all the modern conveniences which meets the needs of the cats, our volunteers and the public very well.
-2015 marked a major milestone for PAWS due to the opening of our own shelter.
+Although it is small, it doubled the capacity of our former shelter which was owned by the Fort Kent Police Dept. This new building which sits on an acre of land has modern conveniences which meet the needs of the cats, our volunteers, and the public very well.